The battle over Bible banners at football games in one Texas town could be heading to that state's Supreme Court.

 But an atheist group filed a complaint with the superintendent and said Bible verses should not be displayed at football games.The Texas Association of School Board Lawyers agreed.

 The cheerleaders said that was a violation of free speech and filed a counter suit.
-Their attorney, David Starnes, is working with Liberty Institute on the case.

 The case went to court and the cheerleaders won a temporary injunction.
 The judge ruled they could continue to write scriptures on the banners for the rest of the footbal season.

-Earlier this month the school board brought the issue before the community to hear their opinions.
+The school board brought the issue before the community to hear their opinions.
 The cheerleaders stood up for their faith once again and received overwhelming support from the local community.

 "They're good kids, they've been raised right.
 They know what they believe and they weren't afraid to stand up and say what they believe and to take whatever came with it," Mama Jack, a local restaurant owner, said.